 - Summer school is available to all students.
 This will be two weeks of activities suitable for all in College.

 - Enrichment activities take place weekly in the Spring and Summer Term.
 All year 6 students are invited to take part in a wide range of activities.

 - A transition evening is held in the first term of Year 7 for students and parents/carers.

 - The SENCO works closely with students, parents and post 16 providers to ensure a smooth transition to Post 16 provision.

 - Every child in Year 10 has the opportunity to access the programme, ‘Your future your Choice,’

 - Within the SEND team, staff have a range of specialist skills.
 These include expertise in ASC, VI, HI, Speech and Language, Social Skills training, Mentoring and Coaching, Boxall Profiling and Literacy and Numeracy catch up.

 - Updates are made available to staff, by the SENCO, via staff briefings, the daily bulletin or face to face meetings.
 The SENCO is available daily in the afternoon drop-in session after the college day.

 - External training is available to support the staff.

-- Some members of the SEND team have first aid training; some are qualified to drive the accessible minibus.
+- Some members of the SEND team have first aid training.

 - Pastoral Managers work closely with the SEND team in supporting individual students.